Aquafina-water-bottle/jpmn-manager/README.md

 * This add-on does NOT (and will never) automatically update your note when there are new updates.
     You will have to manually navigate to "Update jp-mining-note" to update your note.
-* This add-on does NOT notify the user when there are new updates.
-This may be implemented in the future.
 * You CANNOT build the note with the add-on, because building the note requires various external dependencies that does not come with Anki.